MikeThomas1/RDICalculator/README.md

 ## Credits

-RDICalculator was created and is maintained my [Mike Thomas](https://twitter.com/soxfanmiket).
+RDICalculator was created and is maintained by [Mike Thomas](https://twitter.com/soxfanmiket).

 ## Donations